Farmers hold protest against BJP in Patiala | Politics

 - India

-A group of farmers protesting against the Centre's farm laws on Sunday chased away a local BJP leader in Punjab's Patiala district where a party meeting was underway.
+A group of farmers protesting against the Centre's farm laws on Sunday chased away a local BJP leader and allegedly manhandled him during a protest against the party at Rajpura in Punjab's Patiala district.

-The incident took place as local BJP leaders and workers assembled for a meeting in Rajpura.
+The BJP's Punjab unit general secretary, Subhash Sharma, and party workers were later in the evening not allowed to come out of a house as scores of farmers laid siege.

-Protesting farmers gathered near the venue and started raising slogans against the BJP, prompting the police to escort the party's leaders and workers out of the building.
+Protesting farmers had gathered outside the venue of the BJP's local leaders and workers' meeting in Rajpura and started raising slogans against them.

+This prompted police personnel deployed there to escort the party's leaders and workers out of the building where the meeting was being held.

-When local leader Shanti Sapra was being escorted out, protesters carrying black flags chased him down the street.
+When local leader Shanti Sapra was being escorted out, protesters carrying black flags chased him down the street and allegedly manhandled him.

-Sapra later claimed that his clothes were torn away, even as police tried to protect him.
+While police personnel were trying to protect him from the protesters, Sapra's clothes were torn away.
+A video clip of Sapra being chased away surfaced on social media.

+Party leader Bhupesh Aggarwal, district rural unit chief Vikas Sharma and some other workers were taken to an adjoining house by the police.

-A few others, including local leader Bhupesh Aggarwal, took refuge in a house.
-Aggarwal alleged he was beaten up by the protesters and claimed that his life was under threat.
+Aggarwal, in a video clip released from the house, alleged that he was beaten up by the protesters and also claimed that his life was under threat.

 The police, however, said they had deployed adequate personnel and the BJP leaders were taken out safely.